-Among our 50,000+ customers who impact the retail and restaurant industry every day, you’ll find many members of the LGBTQ community.
 Our presence at the parade is also a nod to them.
 We know the road has been tougher for you.
 The dilemma of being transparent about who you are when raising funds to start your business.
 The requirement to find a location in a neighborhood where there is no hate towards the LGBTQ community.
 These are issues other business owners don’t have to think about.

 In a business-driven world, everyone should have equal opportunities to be their own boss, to make a living off their own ideas.
 Democratizing advanced business management tools for independent entrepreneurs, especially those who will face more obstacles than others, is our main fight for equality.

 For all those reasons, we invite you to join us at the Pride Parade on Sunday, at 1 pm on René Lévesque street.
 Let’s celebrate diversity, possibilities, unity.